Jeep Grand Cherokee (WK): SRT8

-An SRT-8 (Street & Racing Technology V8) version of the Grand Cherokee debuted at the 2005 New York International Auto Show.
-Powered by a 420 hp version of the 6.1 L Hemi, it also features upgraded Brembo brakes, large dual performance exhaust with polished tips (exiting out the middle of the rear), Bilstein performance gas charged shocks and modified suspension components, Mercedes-Benz NAG1 (WA580) 5-speed transmission, unique NV146 transfer case, specially designed electronic all-wheel-drive system and interior and exterior updates.
+An SRT8 (Street & Racing Technology V8) version of the Grand Cherokee debuted at the 2005 New York International Auto Show.
+It's powered by a 420 hp version of the 6.1 L Hemi, and also features upgraded Brembo brakes, large dual performance exhaust with polished tips (exiting out the middle of the rear), Bilstein performance gas charged shocks and modified suspension components, Mercedes-Benz NAG1 (WA580) 5-speed transmission, unique NV146 transfer case, specially designed electronic all-wheel-drive system and interior and exterior updates.
 A drive shaft from a diesel application, fortified Dana 44 rear differential, and 11.2" (285 mm) wide Goodyear tires in the rear (10" or 255 mm in the front) complement the performance package.
 The sports tuned suspension allows the Jeep SRT8 to develop 0.92 g on the skidpad.

 A road test of the 2006 production model conducted by Road & Track yielded a 0 to 60 mph (97 km/h) time of 4.6 seconds and a quarter mile dragstrip of 13.2 seconds at 104.1 mph.
-Such numbers made the SRT-8 Grand Cherokee the fastest accelerating vehicle within the SRT-8 lineup, second only to the Dodge Viper SRT10 among all SRT vehicles.
+Such numbers made the SRT8 Grand Cherokee the fastest accelerating vehicle within the SRT8 lineup, second only to the Dodge Viper SRT10 among all SRT vehicles.
 There is no electronic speed governor employed, leaving the top speed rev-limited (revving to redline in top gear) to 170 mi/h.

 To improve on-road handling and decrease weight, off-road gear has been removed.
-The SRT-8 uses an NV146 transfer case, which uses an electronically applied clutch pack to transfer 0-50% of torque to the front axle but has no low-range or manual controls.
+The SRT8 uses an NV146 transfer case, which uses an electronically applied clutch pack to transfer 0-50% of torque to the front axle but has no low-range or manual controls.
 The front and rear differentials are both open, with no limited-slip capability.
 Its ride stance is significantly lower, and the front fascia spoiler gives the vehicle 7 in of ground clearance.
 A total of 14,921 Jeep Grand Cherokee SRT8s were manufactured.

 Models

-Laredo: The Laredo served as the entry-level Grand Cherokee model offering an A/M-F/M radio with single-disc CD player (later, an auxiliary audio input jack was also added), seventeen-inch alloy wheels, power windows, door locks, side mirrors, and driver's seat, lumbar support, keyless entry with security system, cloth seating surfaces, tinted windows, and six speakers.
+Laredo: The Laredo served as the entry-level Grand Cherokee model offering an AM/FM radio with single-disc CD player (later, an auxiliary audio input jack was also added), seventeen-inch alloy wheels, power windows, door locks, side mirrors, and driver's seat, lumbar support, keyless entry with security system, cloth seating surfaces, tinted windows, and six speakers.
 Features such as leather seating surfaces, heated front seats, side airbags, a Boston Acoustics premium sound system, a navigation system and a CD and MP3 changer, as well as a CD/MP3/Cassette combo could be added to further enhance this model.

-Limited: Limited trim added an A/M-F/M radio with six-disc in-dash CD changer, a Boston Acoustics premium sound system, full-sized spare tire, and leather seating surfaces.
+Limited: Limited trim added an AM/FM radio with six-disc in-dash CD changer, a Boston Acoustics premium sound system, full-sized spare tire, and leather seating surfaces.
 Features such as a sunroof, heated front seats, and chrome wheels could also be added.

 Overland: The Overland added Uconnect Hands-Free Bluetooth technology, a six-disc in-dash CD/MP3 changer with navigation system, satellite radio, leather and suede seats, heated front seats, a sunroof, and chrome wheels.